Saeidhoseinipour/ELBMcoclust/README.md

 ![WC_ELBMcoclust](https://github.com/Saeidhoseinipour/ELBMcoclust/assets/43203342/5f33f01d-2236-4a47-9cf0-cf904fd047c3)
 -->

+## Highlights
+- Exponential family Latent Block Model (ELBM) and Sparse version (SELBM) were proposed, which unify many models with various data types.
+- The proposed algorithms using the classification expectation maximization approach have a general framework and are based on matrix form.
+- Using six real document-word matrices and three synthetic datasets (Bernoulli, Poisson, Gaussian), we compared ELBM with SELBM.

 ## Cite
 Please cite the following paper in your publication if you are using [`ELBMcoclust`]() in your research: